Comparative Literatures and Cultures

 - Popular Representation and Institutions of Culture

 Those taking joint honours courses with a modern language will spend the third year studying or working abroad.
 This year is assessed using written and filmed project work.
 Throughout the degree, language classes are taught by expert language teachers.

 In your final year you will complete an innovative supervised independent project, consisting of an extended essay on a topic of your choice and a public-facing element presented to the entire cohort.

 Assessment methods are varied and include presentations, essays, exams, collaborative projects, reports and dissertations.
 Language assessment consists of formative and summative assessment composed of various elements, such as grammar, translation, writing, and oral skills.

-For more information about the year abroad visit Global Opportunities.
+For more information about the year abroad visit the Centre for Study Abroad.